 In addition, violations of University policy as outlined in CSU Standards for Student Conduct [Section 41301 of Title V of the California Code of Regulations] will be forwarded to the University Judicial Affairs Officer for additional disciplinary investigation.
 If violations are substantiated possible sanctions may include, but are not limited to Disciplinary Probation, Suspension or Expulsion from the University.
-Copies of the Standards of Student Conduct and CSU Student Conduct Procedures (Executive Order 1043) are available in Student Affairs, Building 8, Room 117 or on the Judicial Affairs Office webpage.
+Copies of the Standards of Student Conduct and CSU Student Conduct Procedures (Executive Order 1043) are available on the Judicial Affairs Office webpage.
 You can also email them: conduct@calstatela.edu.